datasriram/Nifty50-intraday-ml-project/README.md

 Evaluated using accuracy, precision, recall.

-5. Model Performance
+## 5. Model Performance
 Model	Accuracy
 Logistic Regression	0.5090
 Random Forest	0.5055
 XGBoost	0.5031

-6. Best Model (2–4 Line Justification)
+## 6. Best Model

-Logistic Regression performed the best, achieving the highest accuracy, precision, and recall.
+## Logistic Regression performed the best, achieving the highest accuracy.
 It behaved more consistently on noisy intraday data, while tree-based models fluctuated more.
 I selected Logistic Regression for generating final Buy/Sell signals and PnL.

-7. Buy/Sell Signals & PnL
+## 7. Buy/Sell Signals & PnL
 BUY  = 34,801
 SELL = 28,965

-Because BUY subtracts the close price, more BUYs result in a negative PnL.
+## Because BUY subtracts the close price, more BUYs result in a negative PnL.

 Final Cumulative PnL:

 -143,026,430.45

-(This is expected due to the assignment's PnL logic.)
+(This is fine due to the assignment's PnL logic.)

-8. Output Table Includes
+## 8. Output Table Includes

 Timestamp